Code-Institute-Submissions/https-github.com-xz3t-milestone-2/README.md

 -   on small mobile devices game area may be wider than the rest of the page and it breaks the intended view.
 -   by default sound will play as loud as the device is set up
--   link in morse code left as the line without styling to get people to click on it, but it is just geting to the page it can be trasnlated withot copyiing itself to buffer.
+-   link in Morse code left as the line without styling to get people to click on it, but it is just getting to the page it can be trasnlated without copyiing itself to buffer.

 ## Deployment